Jari Litmanen: Return to HJK

 On 20 April 2011, Litmanen signed a one-year contract with the reigning Finnish champions HJK at age 40, making him one of the few footballers to play at professional level in four different decades (1980s–2010s).
 He usually started as a substitute and played for 10–30 minutes.
 The HJK coach Antti Muurinen described Litmanen as something akin to a "precision munition" for HJK.
 He played in this role on 24 September 2011 in the Finnish Cup final against KuPS, coming on in the 80th minute when the score was 0–0.
 During the second half of extra time, he scored a spectacular half volley to make it 1–0 to HJK in the 108th minute.
 They went on to win the match 2–1.
 This was Litmanen's first Finnish Cup final after winning it with MyPa in 1992.

 On 2 October 2011, HJK secured their third consecutive Finnish championship, thus winning the Double.
 As of that day, Litmanen had played 18 matches for HJK that season, and they had won every single match in which he had been on the field.
 On 14 October 2011, this run ended when HJK drew 0–0 with JJK Jyväskylä.

 On 29 October 2011, Litmanen celebrated his 200th league match by giving three assists in HJK's 5–2 home win over Haka.
 It was also his last game of the season and would prove to be the last of his professional career.

 Tallinna Kalev Juunior

-In October 2025, Litmanen returned to playing, playing for fourth tier Estonian club Tallinna Kalev Juunior.
-On 25 October 2025, Litmanen played alongside his two sons, Bruno and Caro, in a 3–2 defeat against Tallinna Zapoos.
+In October 2025, Litmanen returned to playing, for Estonian fourth-tier club Tallinna Kalev Juunior.
+It is the reserve team of JK Tallinna Kalev, for whom Litmanen's sons Bruno (born 2007) and Caro (born 2005) are under contract.
+On 25 October 2025, Litmanen played alongside his sons in a 3–2 defeat against Tallinna Zapoos.
+He has also played for the club's third team.